SmeeK153/Domain.Design.Foundations/README.md

 ```

 ### Entity
+#### Identity
 Entities are identified by their individual Id value, which may not change, but their remaining component values may be altered.
+The underlying identity determination of an entity may not be changed.

+#### Equality
 The default equality between entities is defined via their Id value and their remaining component values are ignored.

-Entities must be provided a handler for publishing their own domain events so that the appropriate effects may take place after the domain is finished.
-This technique exist in-place of integrating the Foundations with any other specific pattern or dependency to handle this operation.
+#### Effects
+In order for the effects (via `DomainEvent`s) created by the entity to be consumed, a DomainEventObserver must be instantiated to listen for them
+within its respective context (i.e., sub-domain, infrastructure, etc.)

+#### Example
 ```csharp
 using System;
 using Foundations.Core;